Introduction

 Reasons for Squash's Exclusion from the Olympics

-- Limited global popularity (perceived): While squash is played in more than 150 countries, its popularity was traditionally concentrated in specific regions such as Europe, South Asia, and parts of the Commonwealth.
-The IOC felt squash's global footprint was not as expansive or mainstream as some competing sports.
-In earlier decades the sport's governance was also somewhat fragmented, with separate professional tours for men and women and varying rules.
-This has since improved, with the men's and women's tours merged under the Professional Squash Association and worldwide development aligned by the World Squash Federation, but past bid cycles suffered from a lack of unified presentation.
+- Limited global popularity (perceived): though squash is played in more than 150 countries, its popularity was concentrated in Europe, South Asia, and parts of the Commonwealth, and the IOC felt its footprint was not mainstream enough.
+Governance was also once fragmented, with separate men's and women's tours, since merged under the Professional Squash Association and aligned worldwide by the World Squash Federation.

-- Stiff competition from other sports: Squash often found itself up against sports that offered the IOC something new or strategically valuable.
-For the 2016 Games, golf and rugby sevens were chosen over squash.
-For Tokyo 2020 and Paris 2024, the IOC prioritized emerging sports with youth or street appeal, such as surfing, skateboarding, sport climbing, and breaking.
-Squash, by contrast, was seen as an established racket sport akin to tennis or badminton, and thus did not offer the same novelty to attract younger viewers.
-Financial and political considerations also played a role, notably in 2013 when wrestling's temporary removal created an opening, only for wrestling to be reinstated after lobbying, which edged out squash.
+- Stiff competition from other sports: for 2016, golf and rugby sevens were chosen over squash; for Tokyo 2020 and Paris 2024, the IOC prioritized youth or street sports such as surfing, skateboarding, sport climbing, and breaking.
+As an established racket sport, squash offered less novelty.
+In 2013, wrestling's temporary removal created an opening, but it was reinstated after lobbying, edging out squash.

 Key Organizations and Individuals Leading the Campaign